 The use of plastic or vinyl shower curtains leads to another health risk associated with showers.
 Manufacturers use polyvinyl chloride or PVC for making these curtains.
 PVCs come into close contact with chemicals called phthalates.
 Exposure to phthalates leads to the occurrences of breast cancer, enlarged prostate glands, hormonal disruptions and even testicular cancer.

 Shower curtains also pose another health risk.
 With each shower, your shower curtain accumulates a variety of germs.
 You cannot avoid touching the shower curtains before, during and after taking a shower.
 In doing so, the germs transfer to your body.
 This can result in a variety of ailments like urinary tract infection, pneumonia and even abscesses in the stomach region.

 The risks listed above are probably just the tip of the iceberg.
-With proper cleaning, you can easily get rid of dirty showerheads and germ-infested shower curtains.
+With Home, you can easily get rid of dirty showerheads and germ-infested shower curtains.
 However, what do you do when you discover that the showering products you use – and trust implicitly, are your own worst enemies?

 How Your Trusted Showering Products Compromise Your Health and Well-being

 In August 2013, the Center for Environmental Health (CEH) in the U.S. tested a number of personal care products sold by major national retailers.
 They unearthed the presence of a carcinogenic substance called cocamide diethanolamine (cocamide DEA) in 98 shampoos, soaps and other personal care products.
 Even worse, they also found this carcinogen in products marketed to children.